128technology/docs/docs/cc_fips_conductor_install.md

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)

 Select `<Yes>` to shut down the system.
-Remove the bootable media, then power the system up to complete the installation process.
+Remove the USB device, then power the system up to complete the installation process.

-### Initial Boot and NMTUI
+### Initial Boot and Management Network Configuration

 When the system boots from the `Install 128T Routing Software...` Interactive Installation work flow, the system asks whether to configure initial Linux Networking before the SSR Initializer is started.